iconify/iconify-figma/README.md

 ## Pre-release

-This is a pre-release branch for version 3 of plug-in.
+This is an archive version of plugin version 3.

 It contains built files that you can use in Figma.

+It is intended for users who prefer to use version 3 instead of version 4.

+## No support

+This version is not supported and not updated.
+It should work as long as Figma plugin API has backwards compatibility.

 ## Usage